Crime Scenes, Detectives, Experts And Drafting Legislation

 Leadership Initiatives can provide transportation to and from the program for an additional $70.
 This includes pickup and drop-off at any of the major Washington D.C. airports (National, Dulles, BWI) and Penn Station if a student is arriving by train.

 Leadership Initiatives staff members will pick up and drop students at the security gate.
-We will send you a picture of the staff member picking up the student before they depart.
+Leadership Initiatives will send a picture of the staff member picking up the student 24hrs before their flight's departure.

 Upon arrival, the Leadership Initiatives staff member picking up the student will send a picture of the student to the parent or guardian.